miohtama/how-to-hire-developers/README.md

 There will be frequently asked questions, so it makes sense to have frequently pasted answers, like

+* We will shortlist at least five different candidates before making a decision and we expect this to take 2-3 weeks after the first assessments and interviews

 * The work is for a live, ongoing product, and there is no final delivery or scoped project

 * There is an in-house project management and quality assurance